artkirienko/geolocation-api-takehome-assignment/README.md

 # Testing Task - Ruby API - Geolocation with external integration

 Need to write a simple API backed by any kind of database.
 The application should be able to store geolocation data in the database, based on IP address or URL.
 You can use [ipstack.com](https://ipstack.com/) as a service provider for geolocation data.
 The API should be able to add, delete or provide geolocation data on the base of ip address or URL.
+[Original document](./docs/RoR%20Test%20Task.pdf)

 ### Application specification: